ray-project/ray/doc/source/data/getting-started.rst

 ===============

 A Ray :class:`Dataset <ray.data.Dataset>` is a distributed data collection.
-It holds a list of Ray object references pointing to distributed data **blocks**, and has APIs for distributed data loading and processing.
-Each block holds an ordered collection of items in the format of an `Arrow table <https://arrow.apache.org/docs/python/data.html#tables>`__ or a Python list.
+It holds a list of Ray object references pointing to distributed data *blocks*, and has APIs for distributed data loading and processing.
+Each block holds an ordered collection of items in either an `Arrow table <https://arrow.apache.org/docs/python/data.html#tables>`__ (when creating from or transforming to tabular or tensor data) or a Python list (for non-tabular Python objects).

 In this tutorial you will learn how to: